Millner

 Are there opportunities for residential developers in Millner?

-Based on recent development activity and a population of 2,635, there appears to be a supply shortfall relative to projected demand, presenting strong opportunities for residential developers.
+With dwelling approval activity running at an average of 1 approvals per year and a population of 2,635, there appears to be a supply shortfall relative to projected demand, presenting strong opportunities for residential developers.
 With the population expected to increase by 322 people by 2041, around 161 new dwellings will be necessary.
 Current approval trends may be insufficient to meet forecast demand, indicating strong development opportunities.

 Infrastructure